By Chris German, Woods Hole Oceanographic Institution

 April 29, 2012

-When we get into that area, however, the topography is extraordinarily steep and the photographs taken looking straight down from Sentry may show the seafloor just 5m below the vehicle on one side of the photograph but the other side of the image just shows the seafloor disappearing out of view into darkness.
-As someone who hates heights (why else would a geologist end up spending all their career working at sea-level?).
-I did manage to walk out on the see-through bridge that juts out over the Grand Canyon late last year and I’m not going to pretend that looking at the Sentry images is quite as gut-wrenchingly scary as that was, but I definitely found myself planting my feet firmly on the deck and pushing myself back in my seat at one point on Saturday night as I was viewing the images on my laptop screen – a clear sign I had been stuck at the computer too long and was beginning to imagine myself flying alongside Sentry a bit too vividly!!!
+When we get into that area, however, the topography is extraordinarily steep and the photographs taken looking straight down from Sentry may show the seafloor just five meters below the vehicle on one side of the photograph but the other side of the image just shows the seafloor disappearing out of view into darkness.
+As someone who hates heights (why else would a geologist end up spending all their career working at sea level?), I did manage to walk out on the see-through bridge that juts out over the Grand Canyon late last year and I’m not going to pretend that looking at the Sentry images is quite as gut-wrenchingly scary as that was, but I definitely found myself planting my feet firmly on the deck and pushing myself back in my seat at one point on Saturday night as I was viewing the images on my laptop screen – a clear sign I had been stuck at the computer too long and was beginning to imagine myself flying alongside Sentry a bit too vividly!!!

 Another important task has been to make sure we have all the different data-sets collated and our science and engineering reports written up to hand to Donna to include in the final cruise report – the one master document that all of us will be able to refer back to in future to remind us of everything that just happened, and in what order, and where all the samples ended up in laboratories around the world.
-Its amazing to think how much we learned in just over 4 days of work, once we got started work at the Chile Triple Junction late last Sunday – and to realize that was still less than 1 week ago as I write this.
+It's amazing to think how much we learned in just over four days of work, once we got started work at the Chile Triple Junction late last Sunday – and to realize that was still less than one week ago as I write this.

 Perhaps the most impressive sight, however, was just how calm and peaceful the Pacific can be.
-And what continues to amaze me is that from this far south you would have to head all the way to New Zealand, if you set off due West, before you would find the next dry land.
-Indeed, if you were to view the Earth from Space, directly above the center of the Pacific, deep ocean would be just about all you could see: more than half of the entire Earth is covered by seawater more than 3000m deep.
+And what continues to amaze me is that from this far south, you would have to head all the way to New Zealand, if you set off due West, before you would find the next dry land.
+Indeed, if you were to view the Earth from space, directly above the center of the Pacific, deep ocean would be just about all you could see: more than half of the entire Earth is covered by seawater more than 3,000 meters deep.

-From that perspective, it should be no surprise that there are at least a few weird folks like those of us out on this cruise who marvel about the deep ocean and spend as much time as we can trying to learn more about it while the vast majority of humanity focus more on the dry/shallower water other 50% or less.
+From that perspective, it should be no surprise that there are at least a few weird folks like those of us out on this cruise who marvel about the deep ocean and spend as much time as we can trying to learn more about it while the vast majority of humanity focus more on the dry/shallower water other.
 In 2010, at the end of a decade of dedicated work by the Census of Marine Life, for example, we found that even following that concerted effort, we still didn’t have enough information, since the start of all oceanographic research more than 100 years ago, to assign a valid measure of the biodiversity of the planet all the way from where I took today’s photograph until you get to the far side of the South Pacific.
 My personal hope is that within the next decade, we will work together, internationally, to conduct that level of study across what is not only Earth’s largest ocean basin but also the largest continuous ecosystem we know for life on our planet.